18F/join.tts.gsa.gov/pages/positions/consulting-technical-lead.md

 ## Key Objectives

 ### Key objective #1: Help federal agencies develop and implement cloud migration plans.
--Partner with federal agencies to build, manage, and grow their cloud adoption teams.
+- Partner with federal agencies to build, manage, and grow their cloud adoption teams.
 - Provide engineering leadership via technology evaluations, architectural decisions, and product roadmap development.
 - Drive planning and delivery by using agile tools such as product roadmaps, backlogs, measurable success criteria, and user stories.
 - Analyze systems, identify potential problems with migration activities, and design and document solutions.